TechLadies/technical-task/README.md

 ## 2. The Technical Task

 As part of the application process, you will need to complete a technical task.
+This will help us evaluate your technical capabilities before you can participate in the bootcamp.
+Don't let the technical task scare you!
+We are here to help you acquire the skills you need to complete the task with a list of online resources!
+[See all materials, slides and video recordings here.](https://github.com/TechLadies/prebootcamp-workshops-2017)

-This will help us evaluate your technical capabilities before you can participate in the bootcamp. ***Your task:*** Create a personal website with [Ruby on Rails](http://rubyonrails.org) that has enough visual design to guide users to viewing and using the website.
+***Your task:*** Create a personal website with [Ruby on Rails](http://rubyonrails.org) that has enough visual design to guide users to viewing and using the website.
 You may use as many [Gems](https://rubygems.org) as you wish to help you create the website.

 ### The Deets